OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-02/README.md

 }
 ```

-and change the tag definition to:
+and change the tag definition in `main.tf` to:

 ```terraform
   tags = {